-Each website on the web holds an authority in Google.
+Each website on the web holds a different authority in Google’s eyes.
 With the higher ranking websites having more “authority” than the low ranking ones.
 When linking happens between two sites, the sites are basically telling the search engine that they trust each other.

 Beware of Spammy Links

 More backlinks usually mean Google will trust you more.
 However, it is not always true and has led to various penalties implied by Google.
 Good authority websites have relevant content, a great link profile, and traffic driving them towards high ranking positions.